 Note that if only is almost always used to express resignation, that is, acceptance of something considered impossible to change (eg If only you were younger = Tant de bo que fossis més jove).
-When the speaker considers that there is a possibility that the desire be completed, the use of wish is more common (eg I wish you would drive slower = Tant de bo que conduïssis més a poc a poc).
+Note that the verb is used in the past simple tense.
+When the speaker considers that there is a possibility that the desire be completed, the use of wish in the would form is more common (eg I wish you would drive slower = Tant de bo que conduïssis més a poc a poc).
 More examples: